Analysis / The Amazing World of Gumball

 meets Disney's The Little Mermaid

 The show’s first season was all about putting the pieces into place, for the characters, the narratives, and the visuals.
 Compared to later seasons, the first didn’t seem comfortable with what it had, focusing on silly plots emphasizing the various degrees of dumbness and insanity of the central characters.
 Despite this, there was a low-key confidence that the visuals could be something more; a lot more daring and expansive, something that could bring fresh life into the most clichéd of plots.
 The second and third seasons have a much-needed focus, as each episode focuses on one character and their relationship to their world.
 We learn Hector, the hairy giant, is coddled by his witch mother because of the very real concern that an upset giant will unleash his fury on Elmore.
-We learn Teri, the bear who is made of paper, is a hypochondriac because she’s made of paper and prone to injury.
+We learn Teri, the bear who is made of paper, is a hypochondriac because of her mother's job as a doctor.
 Tina, the dinosaur, has no friends because she’s a genuinely a beast, but incredibly lonely with a possible unhealthy home life – like Hey Arnold

 ’s Helga taken to the animated extreme.
-We learn Nicole struggles with anger and control issues (thanks to being bullied by her teacher, a CGI-animated prehistoric primate named Lucy Simian from the day Nicole took her first steps to the day she married Richard), which masks a deep insecurity about her role as a mother.
-We also learn that Richard’s stupidity is a result of his mother’s own questionable overparenting, which spawned from his biological father — a literal and metaphorical rat named Frankie — abandoning Richard and his mom when Richard was a child.
+We learn Nicole struggles with anger and control issues (partially due to being insulted by Miss Lucy Simian, but a later episode revealed primarily a result of her parents; her mother was a control freak who demanded perfection from her while her father wasn an aloof and anger-prone man.. er cat, where Nicole got her temper from), which masks a deep insecurity about her role as a mother.
+We also learn that Richard’s stupidity is a result of his mother’s own questionable overparenting, which spawned from his biological father — a literal and metaphorical rat/conman Frankie Watterson — abandoning Richard and his mom when Richard was a child.

 Through all these developments, the animation is as equal to these reveals and as important to the structure of the the expanding world in which Gumball resides.
 Teri has the luxury to draw a mask on her paper face to block incoming viruses; the act doesn’t work for Darwin.
 In the same episode (season two's “The Virus”), Gumball and Darwin ridicule Teri by not only impersonating her voice but by becoming flat-paper cutouts themselves, à la Paper Mario